chetankolhe39/gke-terraform/README.md

 ```

 ## Details about variables used:
-1. Variables used in infra
+1. Variables used in gke-setup
 - project
 - region
 - zone
+- auto_repair
+- auto_upgrade
-2. Variables used in remediation
+2. Variables used in gke-remediation
 - project
 - region
 - zone
+- auto_repair
+- auto_upgrade
 3. Variables used in identify remediation
 - cluster
 - location